avigrabinsky/Hubitat-Nuki-Lock/README.md

-# Hubitat driver for Nuki Lock
+# Hubitat driver for Nuki Smart Lock

 This driver integrates Nuki locks with Hubitat.
 The Nuki lock must be connected to Nuki web service via a Nuki bridge or via an integrated WiFi support.